-- 1. Construct and deliver a presentation with communicative competence and confidence. - Demonstrate the dynamics of effective communication in a variety of settings and contexts. - 3.
-Critically evaluate communicative situations.

-To obtain the Associate in Arts in Communication Studies for Transfer Degree, students must complete the following requirements:

-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
+- 1. Construct and deliver a presentation with communicative competence and confidence. - 2.
+Demonstrate the dynamics of effective communication in a variety of settings and contexts. - 3.
+Critically evaluate communicative situations. - To obtain the Associate in Arts in Communication Studies for Transfer Degree, students must complete the following requirements: - 1.
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
 A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.
 Associate Degrees for Transfer (ADTs) also require that students must earn a "C" grade or better in all courses required for the major or area of emphasis.

-Required Core 3
+Required l Core 3

-COMM 1 Public Speaking 3
+COMM 1 Public Speaking

 or

 COMM 1H Honors Public Speaking 3

-List A Co urses 6
+List A C Courses 6

 COMM 2 Interpersonal

-COMM 2 3
+Communication 3

-COMM 2 COMM 8 Interpersonal
+COMM 8 Group Communication 3

+COMM 25 Argumentation 3

+List B Courses (any course from

+List A n ot used) 6 ANTHRO 2 Cultural Anthropology

+COMM 4 Persuasion 3

+COMM 10 Intercultural

-Interpersonal Communication 3
+Communication 3

-List B Courses (any course from List A not used) ......
-6 ANTHRO 2 Cultural Anthropology......3 COMM 4 COMM 10 Intercultural Communication ......
-3 COMM 12 Fundamentals of COMM 15 Computer-Mediated Communication ......
-3 ENGL 3 Critical Thinking ......
-3 ENGL 3H Honors Critical Thinking......
-3 PSY 2 General Psychology......3 PSY 2H Honors General Psychology............
-3 SOC 1A List C Courses (any course from List A or B not used) ......3 ENGL 1B Introduction to the Study of Literature......
-3 ENGL 1BH Honors Introduction to the Study ANTHRO 2 Cultural Anthropology.......3 PSY 2 General Psychology......3 PSY 2H Honors General Psychology............
-3 SOC 1A Total Units for the Major.....18 Advisors: Briones, Martinez, Sarkisian, Vagim
+COMM 12 Fundamentals of

+Interpretation 3

+COMM 15 Computer-Mediated

+Communication3

+ENGL 3 Critical Thinking3

+ENGL 3H Honors Critical Thinking

+PSY 2 General Psychology3

+PSY 2H Honors General Psychology3

+SOC 1A Introduction to Sociology3

+List C Co urses (any course from List A

+or B not used)3

+ENGL 1B Introduction to the Study

+of Literature 3

+ENGL 1BH Honors Introduction to the Study

+of Literature 3

+ANTHRO 2 Cultural Anthropology3

+PSY 2 General Psychology3

+PSY 2H Honors General Psychology3

+SOC 1A Introduction to Sociology3

+Total Units for the Major 18

+Advisors: Briones, Martinez, Sarkisian, Vagim